 2. Then they crush them with a rolling pin or glass bottle.

 3. The teacher mixes all of the ingredients (except the toppings).
 First she mixes the butter with the biscuits.
 Then she mixes in the other ingredients.
 If the mixture is too dry at the end, add a tablespoon of cold milk at a time until it’s smooth.

 Emanuela wrote: "Some times (not this time) the kids help to pour the ingredients and mix.
 It depends on how many kids there are and how many teachers are with them.
 If there are many children, they can do little to prepare the recipe, because it takes so long.
 So the teacher has to work harder!"

 Small groups work well when cooking with kids!

 4. The kids make balls out of the dough.

 5. They dip the balls into the sprinkles or chopped nuts.

 Emanuela wrote the other day, "Today we made the confetti carnival at school, with children 3 and 4 years old!
 Very nice!"

 Thanks for sharing the recipe and photos Emanuela!

 This article was posted on Wednesday, March 2nd, 2011 at 5:45 pm and is filed under Carnival, Confetti Doughnut Holes, Countries & Cultures, Desserts, Holiday Recipes, Holidays Around the World, Italian Cuisine, Italy, Recipes for Carnival, Recipes of the World.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.